 While basic funding comes from local tax dollars, support from Friends of Southern Pines Public Library enables the library to provide additional programs and resources that enhance the quality of service to the community, such as multiple copies of high demand books, summer reading programs, and adult discussion programs.

-The 2014 Spring Book Sale was held on Saturday, April, 26, 2014 at the Southern Pines Train Depot.
-Thousands of almost new and gently used books were available for purchase at extremely reasonable prices.
-The next sale will be Saturday, April 25, 2015.
+The 2016 Spring Book Sale was held on Saturday, April 30, from 9:00 am to 4:00 pm at the Southern Pines Train Depot.
+Thousands of almost new and gently used books will be available for purchase at extremely reasonable prices.

 Our quarterly newsletter, Bookends, is available to read online.